 “TestBench allows repeatability and also comparability of tests.
 Beforehand you could only really test what you were looking at, but now with the database effects, you can tell exactly what happened, at what time in the test.
 It’s given us many more complete tests.
 You get great feedback in terms of results – database effects and spool files.
 You can see all this, and on top of that, you can compare it to how it was before – it all works together.
 To be able to give the programmers this level of detail is invaluable.
 The more information you can give them, the quicker the resolution of the issue.
 To be able to reproduce the problem and show them is so helpful for us,” Cheryl expanded.

-After our first training session, we were benefiting from the environment protection capabilities of TestBench straight away and recording unit tests with TestDrive.
+After our first training session, we benefited from the environment protection capabilities of TestBench straight away and recorded unit tests with TestDrive.

 “This has had an incredible impact on our business,” confirmed Erwin.
 “For example, there is a price list to verify pricing in our system, and we had a release two or three years ago where it didn’t work at all, and we didn’t know.
 20 or 30 customers had the system installed.
 It impacted them quite significantly – not only did they have to spend much time on the phone to support, but it made operating their business very difficult.
 Most states have stringent restrictions on pricing laws.
 These businesses had regulations and time frames to meet, and we put them behind the eight ball.
 They weren’t able to verify their pricing was correct – a workaround would have been very time-consuming.
 It was a mess for the development team as they then had to identify the problem, stop everything they were doing and work on a fix.
 Support then had to distribute and install the fix at each customer site.”